rh-telco-tigers/cnv-demos/README.md

 ### Create new VM

 We will start by uploading a ISO boot cd to our cluster.
 We will use the virtctl command to upload the ISO image.
 You will need to supply your own copy of the Windows 10 install ISO.
 The steps below can also be used to install similar Microsoft based operating systems such as Windows Server 2012r2, Windows Server 2016 and Windows Server 2019.
-If you do not have a Windows 10 ISO, you can go to the Microsoft site [Downlaod Windows 10 Disc Image](https://www.microsoft.com/en-us/software-download/windows10ISO) and get a copy.
+If you do not have a Windows 10 ISO, you can go to the Microsoft site [Download Windows 10 Disc Image](https://www.microsoft.com/en-us/software-download/windows10ISO) and get a copy.

 Once you have a copy of the install ISO, we will upload this CD to our OpenShift cluster.
 Use the command below to upload the ISO image.
 Be sure to update the URL to point to your OpenShift cluster.